-\begin{Teo} \textit{Fermat's Last Theorem:} If $n$ is an integer greater than $2$, then there are no positive integers \mbox{$a,b,c$}, that satisfy the equation $a^n+b^n=c^n$. \end{Teo} \begin{proof} In Section \ref{npar} we have proved that Fermat's Last Theorem is valid when $n$ is even greater than $2$.
-Whereas in Section \ref{nimpar} we have proved that it is also valid when $n$ is odd greater \mbox{than $2$}.
-It happened that within $(a,b,c)$ there exists at least an irrational number of the form $2^h$.
-Finally, synthesizing we assert that Fermat's Last Theorem is valid. \end{proof}
+\begin{Teo}[Fermat's Last Theorem] If $n$ is an integer greater than $2$, then there are no positive integers $a,b,c$ that satisfy the equation $a^n+b^n=c^n$. \end{Teo} \begin{proof} It follows from considering Section~\ref{npar} and Section~\ref{nimpar}.
+It has been proved that a necessary condition for \mbox{$a^n+b^n=c^n$}, with $n$ integer greater than~$2$, is that within $(a,b,c)$ there is at least an irrational number.
+Synthesizing, we confirm that Fermat's Last Theorem is valid. \end{proof}